mossyegghead01/random-event/docs/API.rst

    .. method:: start()
-      Start scheduler task to run the module every specified interval time. at that time it will randomize wether the event will occur or not and what event happened from the event_list parameter from :py:class:`event`
+      Start scheduler task to run the module every specified interval time. at that time it will randomize wether the event will occur or not and what event happened from the event_list parameter.

    .. method:: stop()
       stop the module task